Install on macOS

 /Applications/icuvisor.app/Contents/MacOS/icuvisor

 Keep the API key out of client JSON.
 Put only non-secret values in the client configuration, such as INTERVALS_ICU_ATHLETE_ID, ICUVISOR_TIMEZONE, ICUVISOR_TRANSPORT, or a --config path.
-The full list is in the CLI reference.
+For JSON config fields and default config paths, see the config file reference; for environment variables, see the CLI environment variable reference.

 Uninstall